bcwood/dotMath/README.md

 This is a fork of the [dotMath](http://dotmath.codeplex.com/) library by Stephen Hebert, currently hosted on CodePlex, which hasn't been updated since 2004.
 The documentation found here and on the wiki is mostly pulled from the CodePlex site.

+dotMath is also now available as a [NuGet package](https://www.nuget.org/packages/dotMath/).

 Overview
 --------------------------------------------------